Longarm Quilting Service

 Here is our requirements and our process.

-Edge to Edge Quilting is a continuous line design worked from one edge of the quilt to the other and repeated from top to bottom of the quilt.
-With this style of quilting the patchwork design is not used as a guide for the placement of the quilting pattern.
-See our patterns HERE
+Continuous Line Quilting, also known as Edge-to-Edge Quilting, involves a seamless design that extends from one edge of the quilt to the other and repeats from top to bottom.
+In this quilting style, the patchwork design does not dictate the placement of the quilting pattern.
+Explore our available patterns [HERE].

-Where possible I like to interlock the rows of stitching rather than stitching separate rows, lined up like soldiers.
-Interlocking means there are more rows of stitching on the quilt, but it gives a softer appearance to the quilting.
-If for some reason less quilting was desired, then I would adjust the size of the pattern but still retain the interlocking nature of the pattern.
+Whenever possible, I prefer to interlock the rows of stitching rather than having separate rows that align in a regimented manner.
+Interlocking creates more rows of stitching on the quilt, resulting in a softer and more fluid appearance to the overall quilting.
+If, for any reason, a lighter quilting touch is desired, I can adjust the pattern size while still maintaining the interlocking pattern for a harmonious finish.

 When should you choose Edge to Edge Quilting?